eshwes01/travel/README.md

 ## Design
+Page Layout: The page uses a minimalistic, card-based layout that is easy to navigate, especially on mobile devices.
+Consistent Colors: The color palette of light purples and blues keeps the design professional yet welcoming.

+Interactive Elements:
+Info and Package Links: Each card includes interactive links (e.g., “Our Packages” and “Info”), allowing users to dive deeper into travel packages and details for each destination.
+8. Mobile-Friendly Interface:
+Collapsible Menu: The hamburger icon and stacked layout suggest the page is optimized for mobile users.

 ### Colours

 Color Palette: The interface uses a clean and calm color palette with shades of green, brown, and white, reinforcing a nature or travel theme.

+The site is design to be visually appealing with modern, rounded cards and a soft color scheme.
+The combination of purple card backgrounds and text gives it a calm, professional aesthetic.
+It appears that the site is optimized for both mobile and desktop usage.

 ### Typography